mousetail/CellTail/README.md

 Means that the value must be between 8 and 11.
 Ranges are always exclusive on both sides.
 If you want a inclusive range you can use `7|7..12` for example.

-Numbers compare lower than literals which compare lower than tuples.
+Null is considered the smallest, followed by all numbers, followed by tuples.
 So to check if a value is a number you can use:

 ```
 N..()